altamira/altamira-data/README.md

 mvn clean install -DskipTests
 ```

-To run the tests with Arquillian is necessary install altamira-data-x.x.x.SNAPSHOT.war in jboss because the rest service tests are make in client perspective.
+To run the tests with Arquillian is necessary deploy altamira-data-x.x.x.SNAPSHOT.war first because the rest service tests are made in client perspective.